WestCoastInformatics/wci-terminology-service-in-5-minutes/README.md

 ## Use Cases

-The following cases will be used to demonstrate accessing the EVSREST API
+The following cases will be used to demonstrate accessing the West Coast Informatics Terminology Server API

+- login
 - Get terminologies
-- Get concept by code (minimum information)
+- Get concept by code
-- Get concept by code (more information)
+- Get concept relationships by code
 - Find concepts by search term (use paging to get only first 5 results)

 All of the tutorials use an environment variable for the API URL of the deployment: